Japan's Festival Calendar: March 3 Doll's Festival 雛祭り

 Dolls began to feature with the practice of making crude paper figurines and setting them adrift on water along with one's sins and bad luck -- a practice which is still observed in some regions to this day.

 Even now, peach blossoms are an important part of the Hina Matsuri.
-They have come to represent happiness in marriage, as well as the feminine traits of gentleness, composure and tranquillity.
+They have come to represent happiness in marriage, as well as the feminine traits of gentleness, composure and tranquility.

 In days gone by, young girls would hold parties to entertain their miniature guests, offering them sweet sake, cakes and candies.
 But the party would always have to end as soon as the festival is over, as legend has it that girls who play with their dolls too long have difficulty finding husbands, so the dolls are packed away immediately following the festival.